ammicco1/ammicco1/README.md

+<h1 text-align: "center";>Hi everyone</h1>

-i'm ammicco and that's the story of my life
+I'm ammicco and that's the story of my life

 ```c
 for(i = 0; i < 22; i++){